 It can be challenging to carve out time to practice mindfulness when competing demands are vying for your attention.

-However, it’s important to remember that practicing mindfulness will increase your productivity, focus and help prevent burnout in the long run.
+However, it’s important to remember that practicing mindfulness will increase your productivity, and focus and help prevent burnout in the long run.

 3. Unsupportive Workplace Culture